qmacro/qmacro.github.io/_posts/2021-05-19-supporting-developers-with-sponsorship.markdown

 ---

 Update 25 May 2021 - I've now also started sponsoring [Lars Hvam](https://github.com/sponsors/larshp) for his work on ABAP outside the stack.
+Update 31 May 2021 - See also the [BACKERS file for fzf's creator June Gunn](https://github.com/junegunn/junegunn/blob/main/BACKERS.md)